- ORDER: Cathartiformes

 - FAMILY: Cathartidae

 The spectacular but endangered California Condor is the largest bird in North America.
 These superb gliders travel widely to feed on carcasses of deer, pigs, cattle, sea lions, whales, and other animals.
 Pairs nest in caves high on cliff faces.
-The population fell to just 22 birds in the 1980s, but there are now some 230 free-flying birds in California, Arizona, and Baja California with another 160 in captivity.
+The population fell to just 22 birds in the 1980s, but there are now about 275 free-flying birds in California, Utah, Arizona, and Baja California with more than 160 in captivity.
 Lead poisoning remains a severe threat to their long-term prospects.More ID Info

 Find This Bird